-Oikocredit has national support offices for assisting Oikocredit Support Associations in Austria, Canada, France, Germany, the United Kingdom and the USA.
+Oikocredit has national support offices in Austria, Canada, France, Germany and the United Kingdom.
 These national support offices raise awareness of Oikocredit, build strategic partnerships, and liaise with Oikocredit Support Associations (if their country has any).
 As mentioned above, the Support Associations that are assisted by the national support offices raise people's awareness in their region about the importance of development and socially responsible investments.
 Today, the Support Associations mobilize the largest part of the share capital of Oikocredit and have contributed in this way to the success of Oikocredit.

-Chart group structure Oikocredit as at 1 January 2016
+Chart group structure Oikocredit as at 1 January 2017